BlizzardWyvern/BlizzardDiskMark/README.md

 5. Open a pull request.

 ## Issue Reporting

-If you encounter any issues or have suggestions, please report them by opening an issue on the [Issues](#) page.
-Provide as much detail as possible to help me address the problem.
+If you encounter any issues or have suggestions, please report them by opening an issue on the [Issues](https://github.com/BlizzardWyvern/BlizzardDiskMark/issues) page.
+Provide as much detail as possible to help us address the problem.

 ## License